-The PI must be registered in the FCT CV Portal (FCTSIG - Management information System) in order to submit a proposal.
+The PI must be registered in the FCT CV Portal (FCTSIG - Management Information System) in order to submit a proposal.
 For detailed information on how to register, or how to recover your user name and password if you have lost them or they no longer work, please see the Instructions.

-Proposal Form and General Recommendations
+Application Form and General Recommendations

-The proposal form is organized in such a way as to provide the international evaluators with relevant information.
+The application form is organized in such a way as to provide the international evaluators with relevant information.

-Learn about the structure of the proposal form and the information it asks for before you begin filling it out.
-As Principal Investigator, you will have to gather information from other colleagues and participating organizations, e.g. their public keys.
+Learn about the structure of the application form and the information it asks for before you begin filling it out.
+As Principal Investigator you will have to gather information from other colleagues and participating organizations, e.g. their public keys.
 Get this information early on.
+If you wish to include a recipient institution that is not available at the base of FCT, remember that you should not delay to fill out the Pre-registration of Institutions form to request that addition.
+The new institution will be added to the list of choices within two working days after the completion of that form.

 The FCT website has an overview of the proposal form available in pdf format.